-You’ve shared your concerns and asked questions about GMOs with Best Food Facts, and we’ve gathered experts and resources to answer them.
+You’ve shared your concerns and asked questions about GMOs with us, and we’ve gathered experts and resources to answer them.
 This post continues our series focused on GMOs for the month of August 2011.
 To read all related posts in the series, click here.
 This week, we’re focused on the environmental impacts of GMO crops.

 What impact do GMOs have on the environment?

 Do GMOs contaminate other crops?
 Do they use a lot of pesticides and other chemicals?
 Don’t GMOs decrease biodiversity?
 We reached out to the following experts for answers.

 - Dr. Peggy Lemaux, Cooperative Extension Specialist at the University of California – Berkeley